SReject/streamoverlay/README.md

 ### Setup and run Configure page
 1. Create a BrowserSource on your first scene; use the `Create New` option and give it a name.
 2. In the `Properties` window that appears, input the URL as `file://__PATH__/overlay/configure.html` where `__PATH__` is the path to the overlay directory
-3. Set the width property to 1024 and the height property to 720
+3. Set the width and height properties to the size of your OBS-Studio canvas.
+(Currently this overlay has 1280x720 hardcoded; but this will be changed to use the scene's width and height)
-3. Click `OK`
+4. Click `OK`
-4. Under `Sources` click on the BrowserSource then right-click it
+5. Under `Sources` click on the BrowserSource then right-click it
-5. Select "Interact"
+6. Select "Interact"
-6. Follow the instructions until it navigates you to the overlay page
+7. Follow the instructions until it navigates you to the overlay page
-7. Close the interact window
+8. Close the interact window
-8. Right-click the BrowserSource under `Sources` again
+9. Right-click the BrowserSource under `Sources` again
-9. Set the path to `file://__PATH__/overlay/overlay.html` where `__PATH__` is the path to the overlay directory.
+10. Set the path to `file://__PATH__/overlay/overlay.html` where `__PATH__` is the path to the overlay directory.

 _You can repeat steps 2-9 as needed to run the reconfigure page_